 There are many common household poisons which can result in damage to the cat’s kidneys.
 Common ones include antifreeze, lily, snake bite, pesticides, ingestion of human medications, especially NSAID’s such as Ibuprofen (Nurofen/Advil)

-Previously referred to as ‘kidney failure‘ (which it isn’t until the end stage), this type of kidney disease is slow and progressive and is seen most often in senior cats.
+This type of kidney disease is slow and progressive and is seen most often in senior cats.
 Veterinarians still aren’t entirely sure of the causes of chronic kidney disease but predisposing factors chronic kidney disease may include:

 Bacterial infections and viral infections such as Feline Leukemia and FIV.